 Message: Originate

-UE D scans the pre-allocated resources to ensure that no other user in range is using them.
+UE D listens for floor control messages relating to Group ID # to ensure that no other user in range is asserting that it holds that floor.

 UE D sends initial request (Originate) – UE A-G receive this directly but UE H does not.